InfoFinland - Health services in Finland

 If you are covered by health insurance in another EU member state, EEA member state, Switzerland or the UK, you are entitled to essential health care in Finland.
 In order to receive treatment, you must have a European Health Insurance Card.
 You must obtain a European Health Insurance Card from the country in which you are covered by health insurance.

-The European Health Insurance card entitles you to receive treatment if you fall ill or have an accident.
+These cards give you a right to treatment if you fall ill or have an accident.
 You will also receive treatment if your long-term illness requires it.
 The card also entitles you to receive treatment related to pregnancy and delivery.
 You will pay the same amount for your treatment as permanent Finnish residents do.

 Health care for employees and entrepreneurs

 If you have come to Finland to work, you may be entitled to use public health services in Finland.
-This depends on the duration and type of your contract of employment, as well as on the country from which you have come to Finland.
+This may depend on, for example, the duration and type of your contract of employment, as well as on the country from which you came to Finland.

 In Finland, employers have a duty to pay for preventive health care for their employees.